mako-lawrence/mako-lawrence.github.io/_posts/2025-02-09-welcome-to-jekyll.markdown

 -Implementation of basic CRUD operations (Create, Read, Update, Delete)
 -Automatic task sorting

-### HTML/CSS ###
+### HTML/CSS(Jinja2) ###
-Used for the front-end to manage the application’s appearance and to retrieve and display task information provided by the backend.
+Used for the front-end to manage the application’s appearance and to retrieve and display task information provided by the backend using Jinja2.

 ### AWS EC2 ###
 Used for infrastructure purposes.
 It was utilized to set up the deployment server via an SSH connection.